cnuernber/avclj/README.md

 ## Graal Native

 I used the dtype-next activate-graal script to activate graal native.
-I then went into native_test/avclj/main.clj and ran the code to generate the static classes necessary in order to bind into the libavcodec pathways.
-You will need:
+I then went into `native_test/avclj/gen_bindings.clj` and ran the code to generate the static classes necessary in order to bind into the libavcodec pathways.
+You will need these system library packages:

 * libavcodec-dev
 * libavformat-dev